January is also Train Your Dog Month, so we gathered some quick tips on training your pup:

 2. Be a confident leader.
 Your dog needs a confident and calm leader.
 This doesn’t mean you should be dominant and submissive toward your dog, but build their confidence.
 You should encourage that by rewarding them for their good behavior and reinforcing it.

 3. Keep your dog exercising and active.
-Exercising your dog daily is a great way to train them to socialize with other dogs and people and practice commands, as stated in our previous blog.
+Exercising your dog daily is a great way to train them to socialize with other dogs and people and practice commands.
 Picking an activity that both you enjoy can keep your dog from becoming bored.
 Grab a ball or a training dummy to practice those commands!

 4. Have fun with your dog.
 Continue playing with your dog for a stress reliever, as well as training your four-legged friend to be successful in a human world.

 This wraps up our tips to help train your dog.
 Just remember, have fun!

 Service dogs are vital in the lives of numerous people with different disabilities.
 We came across an article that featured a special service dog to help people with autism.

 Sawyer Hamilton, a teenager with autism in Utah, uses an autism assistance dog provided by Canine Companions for Independence (CCI), a nonprofit organization in California.
 Sawyer’s mother noticed that he interacted better with animals, so in 2000, she applied to CCI for a service dog.
 After two years of waiting, Sawyer received his first service dog at no charge.
 Hal, a black lab, changed Sawyer’s life.
 He began reading above his grade level, could take the bus to and from school by himself, and has plans to go to college.

 Similar to other service dog programs, CCI has a strict breeding program.
 The puppies go to volunteer families until about 15 months then to go to training centers across the US for 6 months to train to be a service dog.
 The service dogs learn roughly 40 different behaviors before being placed.